robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Citation types

-Writers are in the position to add information about the reason a citation is given.
+Writers can add information about the reason a citation is given.
 This might help reviewers and readers, and can simplify the search for relevant litarature.
-We developed an extended citation syntax that integrates seamlessly into Markdown and can be used to add complementary information to citations.
-Our method is base on CiTO, the Citation Typing Ontology [@method:shotton_cito_2010], which specifies a vocabulary for the motivation when citing a resource.
-This is, to the best of our knowledge, the first method allowing inline qualification of bibliography relations.
-The type of a citations can be added to a Markdown citation using `@CITO_PROPERTY:KEY`, where `CITO_PROPERTY` is a supported CiTO property, and `KEY` is the usual citation key.
+We developed an extended citation syntax that integrates seamlessly into markdown and can be used to add complementary information to citations.
+Our method is based on CiTO, the Citation Typing Ontology [@method:shotton_cito_2010], which specifies a vocabulary for the motivation when citing a resource.
+The type of a citations can be added to a markdown citation using `@CITO_PROPERTY:KEY`, where `CITO_PROPERTY` is a supported CiTO property, and `KEY` is the usual citation key.
 Our tool extracts that information and includes it in the generated linked data output.
-A general CiTO property (`cites`) is used if no CiTO property is found in a citation key.
-Capitalizing on author convenience, we allow shortening of properties when sensible.
-As an example, we take the case where authors of a biological paper include a reference to the paper describing a method used in their work.
-The CiTO ontology provides the `uses_method_in` property for such relations.
-The context in which the property is used removes possible ambiguities; our tool hence allows shortening this to `method`.
-Users of western blotting might hence write `@method:towbin_1979`, where *towbin_1979* is the citation identifier of the describing paper by @towbin_electrophoretic_1979.
+A general CiTO property (`cites`) is used, if no CiTO property is found in a citation key.
+Focussing on author convenience, we allow shortening of properties, when sensible.
+For example, if authors of a biological paper include a reference to the paper describing a method used in their work, the CiTO ontology provides the `providesMethodFor` property for such relations.
+The context, in which the property is used, removes possible ambiguities; our tool hence allows shortening this to `methodfor`.
+Users of western blotting might hence write `@methodfor:towbin_1979`, where _towbin_1979_ is the citation identifier of the describing paper by @towbin_electrophoretic_1979.

 # Example: Manuscript with output of DOCX/ ODT format and LATEX/ PDF for submission to different journals.